Welcome on a student tour to Warwick Castle and Stratford Upon Avon, home to one of the greatest writers that ever lived - Shakespeare.

 On our tour we will arrive at Warwick Castle (entrance included) about 11am and spend a minimum of 2 hours at this incredible place for you to see some of the shows on offer and explore the rooms and gardens.

 After a very short journey we arrive in Stratford Upon Avon by 2pm at the latest and take you on a 1 hour walking tour of this beautiful Tudor Town.
-Many sights have links to the great Shakespeare such as his Birthplace and the Holy Trinity Church where he is buried.
+Many sights have links to William Shakespeare such as his Birthplace and the Holy Trinity Church where he is buried.

 You will have 2 hours of free time to visit any attractions, shopping, or exploring until we depart at 5pm to return home, arriving in Oxford at 6pm and Bournemouth at 8pm.